GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information: INTRODUCTION

-To address these issues, we propose a tightly coupled 3DGS and ORB feature SLAM system, called GSORB-SLAM, in the paper.
-For mapping, we design an adaptive extended Gaussian method that effectively identifies uninitialized Gaussian regions by combining accumulated transmittance and geometric information.
-This allows the system to represent the scene compactly while improving real-time performance.
-Additionally, to reduce overfitting caused by the lack of multi-view constraints and enhance convergence quality, we propose a viewpoint selection strategy for rendering frame (RF) that combines the overlap graph with the co-visibility graph, forming a hybrid graph.
-During the tracking process, we develop sparse feature points for frame-to-frame tracking, which provide an initial pose for the joint optimization of photometric and reprojection errors.
-In joint optimization tracking, a frame-to-model tracking method based on surface Gaussians is proposed to enhance tracking robustness by reducing the impact of artifacts and noise.
-Finally, we retain sparse feature point clouds for backend BA to reduce accumulated errors and lighten the computational burden on the device.
-Our main contributions are summarized as follows: \begin{itemize} \item We design an adaptive extended differentiable Gaussian method and rendering frame selection strategy based on a hybrid graph to achieve high-fidelity and compact scene representations.
+To address these challenges, we present GSORB-SLAM, a tightly coupled 3DGS and ORB feature SLAM system.
+We develop an adaptive extended Gaussian strategy for dense mapping that dynamically initializes Gaussians in under-reconstructed regions by integrating accumulated transmittance analysis with geometric cues, facilitating the construction of higher-quality maps.
+Furthermore, to mitigate overfitting resulting from insufficient multi-view constraints, we propose a hybrid graph-based viewpoint selection mechanism that combines overlap graphs with co-visibility graphs, effectively enhancing rendering quality and convergence speed.
+In the tracking module, we employ a two-stage approach comprising frame-to-frame and frame-to-model modes.
+The former provides an initial coarse estimate for the latter, which is subsequently refined by integrating joint photometric-reprojection error minimization with surface depth, a novel geometric representation for tracking introduced in this paper, thus improving tracking robustness.
+Ultimately, the presence of feature points enables us to perform lightweight backend BA, reducing accumulated errors and alleviating the computational burden on the device.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose an adaptive extended differentiable Gaussian strategy along with a rendering frame selection mechanism that utilizes a hybrid graph to achieve high-fidelity and compact scene representations.

-\item For tracking, we propose a joint optimization method based on surface Gaussians and sparse feature points to ensure accurate and robust frame-to-model tracking.
+\item We propose a method that utilizes accumulated transmittance surface depth in conjunction with the joint optimization of reprojection and photometric errors, thereby further enhancing tracking performance.

-\item We conducted experiments on different datasets, and the results demonstrate that our method outperforms the baseline in both tracking and mapping. \end{itemize}
+\item We conduct experiments on various datasets, and the results indicate that our method surpasses the baseline in both tracking and mapping. \end{itemize}